Hay’s Toaster Is My Most Countertop-Worthy Appliance

 We may earn revenue from the products available on this page and participate in affiliate programs.

 My first real memory of being captivated by industrial design was the Michael Graves for Target teakettle.
 I was much too young to care about a teakettle or any type of cookware; however I recall being struck by its unexpected use of fun colors and curved silhouette.
 Thinking about it now, I’d even say it helped initiate my interest in design as a whole, sparking the idea that everyday, utilitarian items can be (and should be!) beautiful.
-Fast-forward 25 years and I’ve found myself similarly compelled by a new line of kitchen appliances from Danish design brand Hay, specifically the Sowden toaster (there’s also an electric kettle in the range and more to come next month).
+Fast-forward 25 years and I’ve found myself similarly compelled by a line of kitchen appliances from Danish design brand Hay, specifically the Sowden toaster (there’s also an electric kettle in the range).

 From a functionality standpoint, this piece is super–pared down and basic, which is totally fine by me and actually preferred—I don’t need any bells and whistles when it comes to toasting bread, and I find more complicated designs to be unnecessary and, frankly, a little annoying.
 It has a simple knob with seven settings for browning, a stop lever that doubles as an indicator light (so you’re aware it’s on), and an extra-wide opening that will fit a center cut of sourdough—very straightforward.